jmmv-forestry/website/_posts/2015-09-21-your-english-is-pretty-good-they-said.md

 ## 2004-2008: On listening

 By this time, I was fully aware that my oral skills were not good enough.
 In an attempt to improve them, I started watching TV series in their original form circa 2004.
-(Note that in Barcelona, Spain&mdash;where I grew up&mdash; _everything_ is dubbed in Catalan and/or Spanish; it is hard to exercise English at all.)
+(Note that in Barcelona, Spain---where I grew up--- _everything_ is dubbed in Catalan and/or Spanish; it is hard to exercise English at all.)

 The way I practiced was simple: I would put up an episode in its original version _without subtitles_ and watch it closely.
 Anytime I could not understand something, I would roll back and play that part again until I could grasp it and, if I had to give up, I would search for the episode's transcript online, painfully find the relevant sentence, and read it.
 This was annoying work but it paid off: once getting used to the voices and some common expressions, the rate at which I had to search for clarification decreased.
 Eventually, I was able to watch full episodes without the aid of the transcript.